alfin3/graph-algorithms/README.md

 The implementations reflect the perspective of the author that graph problems often reduce to hashing problems, where the topology of a graph informs the optimal hashing approach.

-Compilation was completed with gcc 7.5 at the -O3 optimization level.
+Compilation was completed with gcc 7.5 at the -O3 optimization level on a 64-bit system.
+It is anticipated that the provided implementations will be compiled for lower bit systems in the near future.
 Vectorization and cache efficiency have not yet been profiled, which may result in additional implementation changes in the future.
 Additional information relating to the style of the provided implementations is available at https://wiki.sei.cmu.edu/confluence/display/c/3+Recommendations.

 In each directory with a Makefile, run: